Simon II Gurieli

-Simon I Gurieli (also Svimon; სიმონ [სვიმონ] I გურიელი, 1606 – c.
-1672), of the House of Gurieli, was Prince of Guria from 1625 to 1626.
+Simon II Gurieli (სიმონ II გურიელი, 1606 – c.
+1672), of the House of Gurieli, was Prince of Guria in 1625.
 He acceded to power in Guria, a small principality in southwest Georgia, after having murdered his father, Mamia II Gurieli, and was dethroned and blinded by his brother-in-law Levan II Dadiani, Prince of Mingrelia.
 Simon thereafter became a monk and retired to Jerusalem.

 Reign

 Simon was a son of Mamia II Gurieli, Prince of Guria, by his wife Tinatin Jaqeli.
 In 1625, Simon murdered his father while sleeping and seized the princely throne of Guria.
 He sought redemption in making donations to the Achi Monastery.

 On his accession, Simon quickly came into conflict with Levan II Dadiani of Mingrelia, whose sister Mariam he had married in 1621.
 Dadiani's political ambitions and territorial expansionism was a source of concern for the Gurieli.
 Simon released Levan Dadiani's disgraced vizier Paata "Tsutski" Tsulukidze, who had been handed by Dadiani to Mamia Gurieli for custody.
 Tsulukidze and Gurieli plotted Levan's murder, but Dadiani survived their Abkhaz assassin and had Tsulukidze strangled and quartered, firing the remains from a cannon.
 Thereafter, he exploited the patricide committed by Simon as a casus belli and invaded Guria.
 Simon resisted, but was defeated at Lanchkhuti and made prisoner.
 Dadiani had him blinded and replaced with his client, Kaikhosro I Gurieli.
 Simon's wife and son were taken to Mingrelia.